Equivariant Flow Matching for Point Cloud Assembly: Experiment

 \section{Experiment}

 This section evaluates Eda on practical assembly tasks.
 After introducing the experiment settings in Sec.~\ref{sec:exp_setting}, we first evaluate Eda on the pair-wise registration tasks in Sec.~\ref{sec:exp_pairwise}, and then we consider the multi-piece assembly tasks in Sec.~\ref{sec:exp_multi}.
-An ablation study on the number of PC pieces is finally presented in Sec.~\ref{sec:exp_ablation}.
+An ablation study is finally presented in Sec.~\ref{sec:exp_ablation}.